Admitted Student Frequently Asked Questions

 - You can complete the form electronically by printing the form, signing it and then uploading a scanned copy to your checklist.

-- What if my immunization records status is still not showing "Complete" when I sent my immunization records to the Center for Health and Wellbeing more than two weeks ago?
+- What if my immunization records status is still not showing "Complete" despite sending my immunization records to the Center for Health and Wellbeing?

 - May I send my immunization form to the Center for Health and Wellbeing using images from my phone?